Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Introduction

-The rest part of the paper is organized as follows.
-We will begin with the definition of Hilbert space and the basic structure of fixed point wavefunctions for FSPT states with a total symmetry $G_f=G_b\times \mathbb Z_2^f$ in 2D and 3D.
-In section~\ref{sec:2D:spin}, we will give a brief review for discrete spin structure and Kasteleyn orientation in 2D.
-In section~\ref{sec:2D:fSPT}, we will derive the fixed point conditions for FSLU transformations under wavefunction renormalization and re-derive the classifications of 2D FSPT phases.
-In section~\ref{sec:3D:spin}, we will discuss how to generalize the discrete spin structure in 3D.
-In section~\ref{sec:3D:fSPT}, we will use the concept of equivalent class of FSLU transformations and wavefunction renormalization to obtain the classifications and constructions of 3D FSPT phases.
-Finally, there will be conclusions and discussions for possible future directions.
+The remainder of this paper is organized as follows.
+We begin with the definition of Hilbert space and the basic structure of fixed-point wavefunctions for FSPT states with total symmetry $G_f=G_b\times \mathbb Z_2^f$ in 1D, 2D and 3D in section~\ref{sec:wavefunction}.
+In section~\ref{sec:2D:spin}, we give a brief review of discrete spin structures and Kasteleyn orientations in 2D.
+In section~\ref{sec:2D:fSPT}, we derive the fixed-point conditions for FSLU transformations under wavefunction renormalization and re-derive the classifications of 2D FSPT phases.
+In section~\ref{sec:3D:spin}, we discuss how to generalize the discrete spin structure and \emph{local} Kasteleyn orientation in 3D.
+In section~\ref{sec:3D:fSPT}, we use the concept of equivalence class of FSLU transformations and wavefunction renormalization to obtain the construction and classification of 3D FSPT phases.
+Finally, we offer conclusions and discussions for possible future directions.